 |Midsole||EVA midsole||Dual density EVA||PU + 3D EVA-MP||EVA||Injected EVA|

 |Sizes Available||7 - 15 US||7 - 13 US||37 - 48 EU||7 - 14 US||7 - 13 US|

 The Keen Venture proved to be a quality boot with useful features and overall reasonable versatility and held its own amongst a field of strong competition, though did not stand out in any of the review metrics as a clear top performer.

 With a flood height of 4.5 inches, there is ample protection to slosh through shallow puddles you might find on the trail.
-As with most Keen footwear, these use their proprietary waterproof/breathable membrane called Keen.Dry, a liner which effectively keeps water out.
+As with most Keen footwear, these use their proprietary waterproof/breathable membrane called Keen.Dry, a liner that effectively keeps water out.
 We had no leaking issues in our five-minute underwater test.

 While we had no issues with these boots during our test period, the main concern we have with their long term durability is that the upper is made of a mesh blend that exposes a lot of the material to abrasion.
-The Targhee II Mid has much more suede leather on the upper that may resist wear a bit better.

 The Keen Venture is a hiking boot that is best suited for a hiker who wants a boot that is light and easy to break in, spends most of their time on dry trails, and wants a bit more support than usually available in a low cut hiking shoe.

 — Ryan Huetter